Lokelma FDA Approval History

 Lokelma can transiently increase gastric pH.
 In general, oral medications with pH-dependent solubility should be administered at least two hours before or two hours after Lokelma.
 Spacing is not needed if it has been determined the concomitant medication does not exhibit pH-dependent solubility.

-Development History and FDA Approval Process for Lokelma
+Development Timeline for Lokelma